Economic history of China (1949–present): 1990–2000

+The 1994 reform also impacted patterns of urbanization and domestic internal migration.
+Under the pre-1994 system of fiscal contracting, township and village enterprises had been an important mechanism of industrialization and most peasants who sought a factory job chose to stay in their hometowns and work at TVEs.
+TVEs began to decline after the 1994 reform and this resulted in major increases in workers migrating to urban areas.

+In 1994, China established its major policy banks, the China Development Bank (which focuses on major infrastructure and other projects that improve people's quality of life), the Export-Import Bank of China (which supports China's exports and imports), and the Agricultural Development Bank of China (focused on rural infrastructure).

 In 1996, the Chinese economy continued to grow at a rapid pace, at about 9.5%, accompanied by low inflation.
-The economy slowed for the next three years, influenced in part by the Asian Financial Crisis, with official growth of 8.9% in 1997, 7.8% in 1998 and 7.1% for 1999.
+The economy slowed for the next three years, influenced in part by the 1997 Asian financial crisis, with official growth of 8.9% in 1997, 7.8% in 1998 and 7.1% for 1999.
 From 1995 to 1999, inflation dropped sharply, reflecting tighter monetary policies and stronger measures to control food prices.
 The year 2000 showed a modest reversal of this trend.
 Gross domestic product in 2000 grew officially at 8.0% that year, and had quadrupled since 1978.
-In 1999, with its 1.25 billion people but a GDP of just $3,800 per capita (PPP), China became the second largest economy in the world after the US.
-According to several sources, China did not become the second largest economy until 2010.
-However, according to Gallup polls many Americans rate China's economy as first.
-Considering GDP per capita, this is far from accurate.
-The United States remains the largest economy in the world.
-However, the trend of China Rising is clear.
+In 1999, with its 1.25 billion people but a GDP of just $3,800 per capita (PPP), China became the second largest economy in the world after the US when measuring in PPP.

+In 1997, the Communist Party issued a policy upgrading the party's view of the private economy from a "supplement to the state-owned economy" to an important component of the socialist market economy."

-The Asian financial crisis affected China at the margin, mainly through decreased foreign direct investment and a sharp drop in the growth of its exports.
+The 1997 Asian financial crisis affected China at the margin, mainly through decreased foreign direct investment and a sharp drop in the growth of its exports.
 China's nonconvertible capital account and its foreign exchange controls were decisive in limiting the impacts of the crisis.
-However, China faced slowing growth and rising unemployment based on internal problems, including a financial system burdened by huge amounts of bad loans, and massive layoffs stemming from aggressive efforts to reform its state-owned enterprises (SOEs).
+China declined to devalue its own currency, a decision which was well-regarded by the international community.
+China also contributed $4 billion to neighboring countries via a combination of bilateral bailouts and contributing to IMF bailout packages.